mcdm-book/pyDecisions/README.md

-# MCDM Book Applications
+# Applications for Adressing The Weaknesses of Multi-Criteria Decision-Making Methods Using Python

-This repository contains adjusted versions of Python functions of PyDecisions library for MCDM Book.
+This repository contains adjusted versions of Python functions of PyDecisions library for book titled Adressing The Weaknesses of Multi-Criteria Decision-Making Methods Using Python.
 If you would like to reproduce the results presented in Chapter 4.3, please open Colab notebooks mentioned below.